CharlieNestor/retrieve_video_info_YouTube_channel/README.md

 ```

 ### Running MongoDB via Docker
-Start the MongoDB container by running in the Terminal:
+If you choose to run MongoDB via Docker, start the MongoDB container by running in the Terminal:
 ```sh
 docker-compose -f docker_youtube_tracker.yml up -d
 ```